lamat1111/QuilibriumScripts/README.md

 # Changes after 1.4.17
 >[!NOTE]
->If you have used this autoinstaller, you need to make some small changes right before or after 1.4.18 is released.
+>If you have used this autoinstaller before 14.05.2025, you need to make some small changes right before or after 1.4.18 is released.
 Just login in your server and follow the steps below.

 kill your tmux session
 ```